danidiaz/ghc-rewrite-rules-example-interp/README.md

 # When the rule fires

-We detect that we are packing after unpacking, and we remove the detour, instead rendering directly to 'Text':
+We detect that we are packing after unpacking, and we remove the detour, instead rendering directly to `Text`:

 ```
 Rule fired